 Protip: Carrying a 1L water bottle during monsoons is plenty sufficient.
 You can refill your water bottles from the natural water streams or water bodies along the way.

 Things To Pack For Your Moonsoon Trek

 1. Raincoat/ Poncho

-The winds, heavy rainfall and the general size of an umbrella make it an ill-advised gear to carry during your trek.
+The winds, heavy rainfall, and the general size of an umbrella make it an ill-advised gear to carry during your trek.
 Instead, you can cover yourself with comfortable rainwear.
-A Poncho will cover you beyond the knees & also shelters your bag.
+A Poncho will cover you beyond the knees & also shelter your bag.
 Raincoats are very comfy with no spare space to fly in case of winds.
 As both of them have their own pros and cons, it is up to you to decide based on your personal comforts and style of hiking.

 2. Backpack Cover